OUR SERVICES

 Using state-of-the-art technology and techniques, we aim to provide excellent outcomes and compassionate care.
 Our multidisciplinary team works with you to develop a personalized treatment plan, ensuring the best possible results for your heart health

-OFF PUMP CABG
+OFF PUMP/MICS TOTAL ARTERIAL CABG

 Off-Pump CABG is a surgical technique that allows cardiac surgeons to bypass blocked coronary arteries without using a heart-lung machine.
 This approach reduces risks associated with cardiopulmonary bypass, such as stroke, kidney injury, and systemic inflammation.